amirali1982/cheeseria/README.md

 Swagger Doc: http://localhost:8080/swagger-ui/index.html

 ### Technical Issues

-With some React 18+ syntax we need to use React Router 6+ otherwise there may be some compatibility issues.
+* With some React 18+ syntax we need to use React Router 6+ otherwise there may be some compatibility issues.
 However, for this small project React Router 5.3.0 was enough.

 ### Future Improvements

+- Set Cheeseria with an external DB like mysql or postgres instead of in-memory H2 DB for persistence.
 - Show estimated costs per items.
 Currently, I'm showing the total estimated costs demonstrate my knowledge.
 - Improve initial data setup process.
+- Add Cheese Image comparison in Integration Tests.
 - Add and use Lombok builders.
 - Upgrade React Router to 6+
 - Map/Redirect localhost:8080/ to localhost:8080/cheeseria